Orrery

 The Room and Its Proportions

 The physical setting shapes the experience before a single plate arrives.
 Orrery occupies a converted Victorian stable building, a structural fact that gives it a long, narrow footprint quite unlike the square dining rooms typical of purpose-built restaurant spaces.
 The room runs lengthways, with natural light entering from the south-facing windows and, in warmer months, from the rooftop terrace above.
-In a city where outdoor dining space is scarce and often improvised on pavements, a dedicated rooftop terrace above a formal restaurant represents a genuine spatial advantage.
+In a city where outdoor dining space is scarce and often improvised on pavements, a dedicated rooftop terrace above a formal restaurant is a clear spatial advantage.

 The atmosphere that results is quieter than the louder rooms at comparable London addresses.
 Sound disperses along the length of the space rather than pooling in a central dining area.
 Tables are not pressed close together in the manner common to high-demand West End restaurants operating at full commercial density.
 These are not accidental qualities.
 They reflect a deliberate calibration toward the neighbourhood's expectations rather than the footfall logic of a tourist-adjacent location.